gem5/website/_pages/documentation/gem5-stdlib/7-using-local-data-sources.md

     }
 }
 ```
-### Updating gem5 Resources Config:
+### Updating gem5 Resources Config

 You can update the gem5 resources config in the following ways:

-Set the GEM5_CONFIG environment variable to point to a new config file.
+ - Set the GEM5_CONFIG environment variable to point to a new config file.
 This will override the default config.

-Have a file named gem5-config.json in the current working directory.
+- Have a file named gem5-config.json in the current working directory.
 This will also override the default config.

+- If the above two methods are not used, then the default resources config will be used.

+You can also override the resources config with a JSON file or add a JSON file to the config as follows:

-Use the GEM5_RESOURCE_JSON environment variable to override the default config to use a JSON file, or use the GEM5_RESOURCE_JSON_APPEND environment variable to add a JSON file to the current config.
-If the config is overridden by the above two methods, then these environment variables will override or modify that config.
+- Use the GEM5_RESOURCE_JSON environment variable to override the default config to use a JSON file.

+- GEM5_RESOURCE_JSON_APPEND environment variable to add a JSON file to the current config.

+If the gem5 resources config was updated by the GEM5_CONFIG environment variable or having a gem5-config.json in current working directory, then these flags will override or add to those configs.

+Note: Overriding or appending does not modify the actual config files.

 ### Using Multiple Data Sources

 gem5 supports the use of more than one data source.
-The config structure is as follows:
+The structure of the resource configuration is as follows:

 ```json
 {